-The IDDRSI pillar for managing peace and security, and the corresponding Kenya EDE Common Programming Framework, is a means through which donors and non-governmental actors can support peace building and conflict management interventions in recognition of the inter-linkages between vulnerabilities to drought and conflict.
+- The IDDRSI pillar for managing peace and security, and the corresponding Kenya EDE Common Framework, is a means through which donors and non-governmental actors can support peace building and conflict management interventions in recognition of the inter-linkages between vulnerabilities to drought and conflict.
 The IDDRSI framework allows regional collaboration to address drivers of conflict that spill over or emanate from across national borders.
-The CEWARN mechanism can also enhance regional cooperation, and limit the impact of member states' competing interests in efforts to address insecurity.

-Communal land tenure and the Community Land Bill provide opportunities for communities to manage and protect resources communally, and ensure returns and benefits accrue to communities for resources exploited from the land they manage.
+The CEWARN mechanism can also enhance regional cooperation, and limit the impact of member states' competing interests in efforts to address insecurity. - Communal land tenure and the Community Land Bill provide opportunities for communities to manage and protect resources communally, and ensure returns and benefits accrue to communities for resources exploited from the land they manage.
 Land is a highly emotive issue in Kenya, with huge potential to cause violent expressions of discontent.
 The successful passing of this Bill should provide clarity on rights and the management of resources between communities, as well as protection and benefit-sharing opportunities.
 At the same time however, formalising the ownership of land by different community groups, with recognised and mapped boundaries, has the potential to ignite existing tensions.
-The importance of getting these processes right cannot be underestimated, through ensuring inclusiveness, transparency and accountability, and the provision of channels for complaints and feedback.

-Devolution provides an opportunity to enhance citizen-state relations, and ensure the means for communities to engage in transparent and accountable decision-making, and air their opinions and grievances in a non-violent manner.
+The importance of getting these processes right cannot be underestimated, through ensuring inclusiveness, transparency and accountability, and the provision of channels for complaints and feedback. - Devolution provides an opportunity to enhance citizen-state relations, and ensure the means for communities to engage in transparent and accountable decision-making, and air their opinions and grievances in a non-violent manner.
 Devolution should limit the space for rumour and distrust to develop, create a more favourable opinion of the State, and limit opportunities for corruption and resource capture.
 It should also enable conflicts and difference to be managed and resolved peacefully through dialogue and negotiation, and formal judicial systems.
-Devolution also presents an opportunity to find harmony between the customary and the statutory governance systems within the drylands, which have previously worked in parallel, or even at odds with one another.

-National policies including the National Policy on Peace Building and Conflict Management, as well as the National Policy on Small Arms and Light Weapons, in Kenya are promising, but the failure to approve and implement them is an impediment to lasting peace.
+Devolution also presents an opportunity to find harmony between the customary and the statutory governance systems within the drylands, which have previously worked in parallel, or even at odds with one another. - National policies including the National Policy on Peace Building and Conflict Management, as well as the National Policy on Small Arms and Light Weapons, in Kenya are promising, but the failure to approve and implement them is an impediment to lasting peace.
 It is also limiting the financial and institutional resources that could be channelled into implementing them.
 Given the complex drivers of conflict within the region, it is hard to see how cross border dynamics can be addressed without complementary policies in neighbouring countries.
 More work by IGAD and the EAC to address cross-border issues is essential.

-The production of this brief was funded by the European Commission Humanitarian and Civil protection Department (ECHO) and the Swiss Agency for Development and Cooperation.
-The views expressed in this brief do not necessarily reflect the views of these organisations.
+For feedback and suggestions on this brief, please contact: vtilstone@dlci-hoa.org

-Other DLCI documents can be accessed at:
+This brief and other DLCI documents can be accessed at: www.dlci-hoa.org